DrewNaylor/guinget/docs/readmes/readme-v0.1.3-alpha.txt

 GENERAL NOTES
 ~~~~~~~~~~~~~~~~

---> Some packages like CrystalDiskMark and LibreOffice may require administrative permissions to install, so you'll have to run guinget as an administrator.
+--> Some packages like CrystalDiskMark and LibreOffice may require administrative permissions to install, so you'll have to check the "Elevate winget (UAC)" checkbox in the "Apply changes" window before confirming changes.
+Please don't run guinget itself as an administrator for versions 0.1.3 and above.

+Sometimes you'll have to update winget's sources as well since winget doesn't like updating its sources while elevated from a non-administrator account, so you can use "Package list>Update winget sources", or run "winget source update".

+Windows 10 version 2004 might have issues with elevating winget, so in that case you'll have to hope it automatically elevates package installers, but I've had a problem with that in the past, and I'm not entirely sure how to fix it.

 --> Before running guinget, please extract the entire archive to an easy-to-access location.
 It won't work correctly if it's temporarily extracted without its config file ("guinget.exe.config") and helper libraries (everything in the "lib" folder).
 You don't have to do this if you used the installer.

 --> Some documentation is available in the "/docs" folder included in this archive, while all of it is available online as linked below.
-Please be aware that it's not comprehensive by any means.
+Please be aware that it might not be comprehensive.

---> There are brief instructions on how to use guinget available in the "HOW TO USE" section below.
+--> There are brief instructions on how to use guinget available in the "HOW TO USE" section below, with more detailed ones available in the usage guide (https://drew-naylor.com/guinget/How-to-use), in "How to use guinget.html" located in the "/docs" folder, or linked from "Help>How to use guinget".

 --> Make sure to read the changelog included in this archive.
 There may be some documentation in this file that's not actually in the /docs (and online) documentation since I have a hard time making good documentation unless I know exactly what to talk about.
 The changelog does have markdown so that it looks nice on GitHub, but it shouldn't be too intrusive.